Murphysboro

 SIU Carbondale University Farms Astronomy Observation Area - parking at campus lot #63

-" Astronomy & Science Activities Learn about the Sun, our night sky, telescopes, astrophotography and current NASA sponsored research at SIU.
+" Just a quick dash for Murphysboro residents, this location offers great convenience.
+Astronomy & Science Activities Learn about the Sun, our night sky, telescopes, astrophotography and current NASA sponsored research at SIU.
 Special Activity: Voyage to the Moon Walk from Earth to the Moon! "

 Giant City State Park